 Special attention should be directed to the assessment of flow patterns and velocities in the left ventricular outlet and descending aorta.
 Optimal alignment with blood flow should be sought for accurate velocities to be reported.
 This may require the use of sub-xiphoid (subcostal) transducer positions as well as left apical (caudal parasternal) transducer placements.
 In addition to measurement of peak velocity using pulsed or color wave Doppler, the pulsed wave sample volume should be gradually advanced from the subaortic area into the ascending aorta in order to identify sudden accelerations inflow velocity, turbulence, or aortic regurgitation.

 Echocardiographic studies should be recorded on video for subsequent analysis and a written record of abnormal findings should be entered into the medical record.
-See chart of Echocardiographic Findings.

 Description of Cardiac Murmurs